canvas-medical/documentation/collections/_api/allergen.md

           - name: id
             description: The identifier of the Allergen
             type: string
+          - name: text
+            description: Text summary of the Allergen, for human interpretation
+            type: json
           - name: code
             description: Code that identifies the allergen
             type: json